gazebosim/docs/fortress/install_osx.md

 All the Fortress binaries are available in Catalina and BigSur using the [homebrew package manager](https://brew.sh/).

-Up to Fortress's release date, the binaries should be considered unstable.

 The homebrew tool can be installed using:

 ```bash